 We selected the UK’s most popular names and printed them on our labels, and made even more available online.
-It sparked the nation into a sharing frenzy, and quickly became one of our most successful marketing campaigns.
-We’ve been overwhelmed by the number of people who’ve picked up our personalised bottles and cans and used them to create and share stories, selfies and special moments with us.
+It sparked a sharing frenzy across the nation and quickly became one of our most successful marketing campaigns.
+We were totally overwhelmed by how many people picked up our personalised bottles and cans and used them to create and share stories, selfies and special moments with us.

 Where did the idea come from?

-The idea originated from our offices in Sydney in 2011, where two Brits – Marketing Director Lucie Austin and Creative Excellence Lead Jeremy Rudge – were planning Coca‑Cola’s summer campaign.
+Marketing Director Lucie Austin and Creative Excellence Lead Jeremy Rudge – who were planning

 Lucie said, “The campaign capitalised on the global trend of self-expression and sharing, but in an emotional way.
 Coke is big enough to pull off an idea like this, which speaks to the iconic nature of the brand.
 Who would want their name on a brand unless it was as iconic as Coke?"